 Italian Word of the Day: Gonfio (inflated / swollen)

-When describing something that has exceeded its normal dimensions, Italians often use the adjective gonfio (feminine: gonfia, plural: gonfi / gonfie), which is the past participle of the verb gonfiare (to inflate).
+When describing something that has exceeded its normal dimensions, Italians often use the adjective gonfio (feminine: gonfia, plural: gonfi / gonfie).

 gonfio